slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On lifestyle

 <!--
-+ nikitabier@X -- The sole purpose of leisure travel after age 30 is to remind yourself that you’ve lost all childlike joy and the only thing that excites you is aggregating land and resources and watching number go up.
 + @Cobratate -- A sad generation who’s obsessed with taking happy pictures.
 > *"If you are having too much fun, too much happiness, then something must be wrong as you ’ought’ to be doing more serious stuff.
 These ideas probably come from our family and other sources.
 We are raised with these pre-conceived ideas that imprison us." -- Pook*
 > *"Muscle is proof of work ethic.
 Fat is proof of neglect."  -- giamacool@x*